bblfsh/uast-viewer/docs/cases/with_source_code.md

 _Node: [codemirror](https://codemirror.net/) and [react-codemirror2](https://github.com/scniro/react-codemirror2) libraries must be installed in your application_

-The library provides Source Code Editor and High Ordered Component to connect it to UAST Viewer.
+The library provides Source Code Editor and High Ordered Component to connect it to FlatUAST Viewer.

 Features: